tobyweston/blog/source/_posts/2012-07-28-mountain-lion-carnage.md

 description: "The Mountain Lion upgrade blasts Java, svn and git.
 Find out how to get them back"
 ---

 After installing Mountain Lion, I discovered Java was gone along with Subversion and Git.
+Even Python was partially crippled.
 I went through these steps to bring them back.

 <!-- more -->